cnr-isti-vclab/ReviewerNet/parser/README.md

-## Guide to a creation of a user-defined instance of Reviewernet.org
+## How to run an user-defined instance of Reviewernet.org

 This is a tutotial to download, create and deploy a user-defined instance of Reviewernet.org.
 This folder contains both Bash and Python scripts.
 The only file to run in order to have your instance of RN is script.sh.